Email Security

 The impact of a successful data exfiltration act can be severe and far-reaching, including:

-• Financial Losses: Direct costs related to incident response, legal fees, and regulatory fines, as well as indirect costs like lost revenue and decreased stock value.
+• Financial losses: Direct costs related to incident response, legal fees, and regulatory fines, as well as indirect costs like lost revenue and decreased stock value.

-• Reputational Damage: Loss of trust among customers, partners, and the public can have long-lasting effects on an organization’s brand and market position.
+• Reputational damage: Loss of trust among customers, partners, and the public can have long-lasting effects on an organization’s brand and market position.

-• Legal and Regulatory Consequences: Non-compliance with data protection regulations can result in hefty fines and legal action from affected parties.
+• Legal and regulatory consequences: Non-compliance with data protection regulations can result in hefty fines and legal action from affected parties.

-• Operational Disruption: The theft of sensitive data can disrupt business operations, especially if critical intellectual property or proprietary software is compromised.
+• Operational disruption: The theft of sensitive data can disrupt business operations, especially if critical intellectual property or proprietary software is compromised.

-• Intellectual Property Loss: The exfiltration of trade secrets or proprietary information can erode a company’s competitive advantage, leading to loss of market share and innovation setbacks.
+• Intellectual property loss: The exfiltration of trade secrets or proprietary information can erode a company’s competitive advantage, leading to loss of market share and innovation setbacks.

-4Wawa Breach May Have Compromised More Than 30 Million Payment Cards,” Krebs on Security
+1 “Wawa Breach May Have Compromised More Than 30 Million Payment Cards,” Krebs on Security

-5Former GE Engineer Sentenced to 24 Months for Conspiring to Steal Trade Secrets,” U.S. Department of Justice
+2 “Former GE Engineer Sentenced to 24 Months for Conspiring to Steal Trade Secrets,” U.S. Department of Justice

-6 Travelex Paid the Ransom, Breach Investigation Still Underway,” CIO Dive
+Travelex Paid the Ransom, Breach Investigation Still Underway,” CIO Dive

-7Lawsuit Filed in Health Center Data Exfiltration Breach,” GovInfo Security
+4 “Lawsuit Filed in Health Center Data Exfiltration Breach,” GovInfo Security

-8Class-Action Complaints Stream in Over T-Mobile Data Breach,” Law Street
+5 “Class-Action Complaints Stream in Over T-Mobile Data Breach,” Law Street

 Subscribe to Cyber Resilience Insights for more articles like these